COSC3020/quicksort-pivot-megrose10/README.md

 compared to simply choosing the first element.
 Assume that all permutations are equally likely, i.e. the input array is ordered randomly.

-I used the lecture slides/video on sorting, quicksort to look at slide 34.
+I used the lecture slides/video on sorting, quicksort to look at slide 34 to review the material.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.